tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

 Flight conditions
 -----------------

     The :class:`~tudatpy.numerical_simulation.environment.FlightConditions` class, and its derived class :class:`~tudatpy.numerical_simulation.environment.AtmosphericFlightConditions` stores data relating to altitude, flight angles, local atmospheric properties, etc. Follow the links for their detailed description.
-The ``FlightConditions`` class is 'atypical', in the sense that a user does not provide settigs for the flight conditions when creating a body object.
+The ``FlightConditions`` class is 'atypical', in the sense that a user does not provide settings for the flight conditions when creating a body object.
 The reason is that the ``FlightConditions`` does not contain any 'new' information.
 Instead, it is resposible for using the existing properties of the environment and the propagation to calculate various properties related to the current state.

     The ``FlightConditions`` are related to a central body, and the object is created automatically whenever the code identifies that it is required for any of its calculations (state derivative; dependent variables, etc.).
 A user may also create the class themselves by using the :func:`~tudatpy.numerical_simulation.add_flight_conditions` function.
-The choice between the two classes (``FlightConditions`` and ``AtmosphericFlightConditions``, with the latter derived from teh former) is made based on the central body: if this has an atmospher model, ``AtmosphericFlightConditions`` are created, if it does not, the ``FlightConditions`` are created.
+The choice between the two classes (``FlightConditions`` and ``AtmosphericFlightConditions``, with the latter derived from teh former) is made based on the central body: if this has an atmosphere model, ``AtmosphericFlightConditions`` are created, if it does not, the ``FlightConditions`` are created.

     Below are some examples of information that can be retrieved from the flight conditions (base class):